 The push-up is commonly associated with military conditioning, gym class, and some martial arts.
-For many, they can be unexciting, feel impossible or even gruesome.
-Hopefully, though, after reading this you will incorporate this versatile and efficient exercise into your workout routine!
+For many, they can feel like an impossible or even gruesome exercise.
+If you feel similarly, we hope you will feel empowered to incorporate this versatile and efficient exercise into your workout routine after reading this post.

-Push-ups are categorized as a calisthenic exercise performed prone (face down), during which the body is raised and lowered with the arms.
-Push-ups use many muscles, making it a great exercise to do regularly.
-Push-ups use your pectoral muscles, triceps, and other muscles of the shoulder area such as anterior deltoids, serrates anterior, and coracobrachialis.
-Push-ups also use core muscles, such as your transverses abdominis and rectus abdominis, and help with core stability.
-(Need something for the lower body?
-We’ve got you covered here.)
+Push-ups are categorized as a calisthenic exercise performed face down, during which the body is raised and lowered with the arms.
+Push-ups are a full body exercise that engages many muscles.
+Push-ups use your pectoral muscles, triceps, and other muscles of the shoulder area such as anterior deltoids, serrates anterior and coracobrachialis.
+Push-ups also use the transverse abdominis and rectus abdominis, making it a great core exercise.

 Bend your elbows and lower your body to the floor with your inhale, then push up with control and exhale as you rise back to a neutral position.
 Don’t let your backside dip or stick up, your body should remain in a straight line from head to toe.

 Draw your shoulder blades back and down, keeping elbows tucked close to your body.
 It’s important to practice good form consistently to avoid injury and yield greater results.

 Need further guidance on mastering the standard push up?
 Check out the video below from FFC Personal Trainer Tom Feeney!